GNOME/libadwaita/doc/styles-and-appearance.md

 [class@Application] provides a simple way to load additional styles from [struct@Gio.Resource], relative to the application's base path (see [method@Gio.Application.set_resource_base_path]).

-When using custom styles, applications should be careful to

 The following resources will automatically be loaded if present: